Noncommutative Vieta Theorem in Clifford Geometric Algebras: On alternative approaches with bar-operation

 We have the following known formulas for the determinant in the cases $n\leq 6$:

 where we use the notation $J:=U \widehat{\widetilde{U}}$, $H:=U\widetilde{U}$.

 We obtain the following Table~1 with known minimal values of the parameters $t$, $t_1$, $t_2$, $t_3$ (for the parameter $t$, see Theorem \ref{thCN}).
+We have $t_3=2$ ($t_3\neq 1$) in the case $n=6$ according to the results of the paper \cite{acus}, where grade-negation operations of different types are used.

 The question mark stands at those places where the minimum values of the corresponding parameters are unknown.

-An open problem is to find optimized formulas with the parameter $t_1\geq 2$ in the cases $n=5, 6$ (these two formulas must coincide, see above) and the parameter $1 \leq t_3 \leq 2$ in the case $n=6$.
+An open problem is to find optimized formulas with the parameter $t_1\geq 2$ in the cases $n=5, 6$ (these two formulas must coincide, see above).
 An open problem is to find optimized formulas of all four types with the parameters $t$, $t_1$, $t_2$, $t_3$ for the determinant in geometric algebras in the case of high dimensions $n\geq 7$.

 We get the following analogue of Theorem \ref{thGeneral} (generalized Vieta theorem) for all three types of formulas.

 \begin{theorem} Let us consider an arbitrary element $U\in\cl_{p,q}$, $n=p+q$, $N=2^{[\frac{n+1}{2}]}$ with the explicit formula for $\Det(U)=-C_{(N)}$ of the types (\ref{type123}).
 Let us formally change all expressions $\overline{U_1 \cdots U_j}$ to $\overline{U_1}\cdots \overline{U_j}$ in each $H_{jr}(U)$ separately.
 Let us write down elementary symmetric polynomials for these expressions separately.
 Let us formally change back previously considered expressions $\overline{U_1}\cdots \overline{U_j}$ to $\overline{U_1 \cdots U_j}$ in these formulas.
 We obtain the right formulas for the coefficients $(-1)^{k+1} C_{(k)}$, $k=1, \ldots, N-1$, which we call the generalized Vieta's formulas in Clifford geometric algebras. \end{theorem}